cornell-pl/TxForest/progress.md

 ## Whats next
+- ocmal:

-- finish temp fs stuff
+  - finish temp fs in ocaml (this is already done in python so shouldn't be too bad in ocaml)
+  - clean up examples

+- python:
-- testing more
+  - add more transactions to the indexing example

-- python implementation
-  - implement the core forest transaction logic
-  - implement the in mem FS
-  - maybe implement the global semantics
+  - add the grading example

+- both
+  - add more comments to the code, and imporve code readabilty

 ## Long term next
-- document in code more
-- test more
-- port over all examples to this updated version of ocaml

-- python version